Kate Bush: Life and career

-1958–1974: Early life
+1958–1972: Early life

-Bush was born on 30 July 1958 in Bexleyheath, Kent, to an English doctor, general practitioner Robert Bush (1920–2008), and Hannah Patricia (née Daly) (1918–1992), an Irish staff nurse, daughter of a farmer in County Waterford.
-She grew up with her elder brothers, John and Paddy, in a 350-year-old former farmhouse at East Wickham near Welling, which neighbours Bexleyheath.
+Bush was born on 30 July 1958 at a maternity hospital in Bexleyheath, Kent, to an English doctor, general practitioner Robert Bush (1920–2008), and Hannah Patricia (née Daly) (1918–1992), an Irish staff nurse, daughter of a farmer in County Waterford.
+She grew up with her elder brothers, John and Paddy, in an over 350-year-old former farmhouse at East Wickham near Welling, which neighbours Bexleyheath.
 Bush came from an artistic background: her mother was an amateur traditional Irish dancer, her father was an amateur pianist, Paddy worked as a musical instrument maker, and John was a poet and photographer.
 Both brothers were involved in the local folk music scene.
 She was raised as a Roman Catholic.

-Bush trained at Goldsmiths College karate club where her brother John was a karate instructor.
-There she became known as "Ee-ee" because of her squeaky kiai.
+Bush trained at Goldsmiths College karate club, where her brother John was a karate instructor.
+There, she became known as "Ee-ee" because of her squeaky kiai.

 Her family's musical influence inspired Bush to teach herself the piano at the age of 11.
 She also played the organ in a barn behind her parents' house and studied the violin.
 She soon began composing songs, eventually adding her own lyrics.